Portal:SELinux/Common issues

 Especially when using btrfs filesystems, it may be desirable to store some data in non-standard locations.
 One cause for such a measure, is to optimise btrfs performance, such as to store virtual machines, containers or databases, in volumes without copy-on-write enabled.
 Another common cause, is to avoid certain data from being included in snapshots.

-The system administrator who alters these locations, must take care of selinux file context labelling, to ensure correct functionality.
-It should be noted that some of the selinux tools will not function correctly across btrfs subvolume boundaries, instead treating them as separate filesystems, and failing to label files within them.
-See Bug 1228849 for detail.
+The system administrator who alters these locations, must take care of SELinux file context labeling, to ensure correct functionality.
+It should be noted that some of the SELinux tools will not function correctly across btrfs subvolume boundaries, instead treating them as separate filesystems, and failing to label files within them.
+See Bug 1228849 for details.

-One method to deal with this is to create an selinux file context equivalence.
-This is what it sounds like, we make one directory equivalent to another, for selinux purposes.
+One method to deal with this is to create an SELinux file context equivalence.
+This means telling SELinux to consider one directory equivalent to another for labeling purposes.

 First, we can create an equivalence: